Elise Stefanik: Personal life

 After the 2012 election, Stefanik bought a home in Willsboro, New York, near Plattsburgh.
 Her parents had owned a vacation home in Willsboro for many years.
-Her father's family are Galician Poles.
-Stefanik keeps the Polish Christmas Eve traditions.
+Her father's family are Galician Poles and she keeps the Polish Christmas Eve traditions.

 On August 19, 2017, in Saratoga Springs, New York, Stefanik married Matthew Manda, who works in marketing and communications.
-In December 2018, Stefanik and Manda moved to Schuylerville, near Saratoga Springs.
+In December 2018, Stefanik and Manda moved to nearby Schuylerville.
 As of 2022, Manda works as the manager of public affairs for the National Shooting Sports Foundation, a trade association for firearms manufacturers.
-Together they have one child, Samuel Albritton (born 2021).
+Together they have one child.